Huotes/CommitMaker/README.md

 Chuck Norris was once in a knife fight, and the knife lost.

 Chuck Norris can set ants on fire with a magnifying glass.
 At night.

+On the set of Walker Texas Ranger Chuck Norris brought a dying lamb back to life by nuzzling it with his beard.
+As the onlookers gathered, the lamb sprang to life.
+Chuck Norris then roundhouse kicked it, killing it instantly.
+This was just to prove that the good Chuck givet